Living Fossils: The 300-Million-Year Story of Kanakana

 Local elder interviews [TBD]: Southland stories about kanakana (piharau) migration and restoration hopes

-Return to Kāpiti: Community gathering sharing breeding programme discoveries and future planning
+Return to Kāpiti: Community gathering with eDNA results revelation and future planning

 Episode Balance:

-35% Kāpiti Coast content focusing on traditional knowledge and restoration dreams
+40% Kāpiti Coast content focusing on traditional knowledge, environmental history, and restoration dreams

-50% Hokonui breeding programme, nighttime collection, historical context, and local elder stories
+45% Hokonui breeding programme, nighttime collection, historical context, and whakapapa connections

-15% Return to Kāpiti for community knowledge sharing and future planning
+15% Return to Kāpiti for eDNA results, community knowledge sharing and future planning